tcameronwaller/metabonet/README.md

 source and product files.
 These instructions refer to this directory by the name "dock".
 This directory can be anywhere the user wants.

+A template "dock" directory with default files is accessible within the MetaboNet repository.

 ## Set Up Source Information Within Dock

 ### Metabolic Information